tarwn/lessthandot-hugo/blogs/content/posts/2009-10-23-website-redesign-need-title.md

   <img src="http://www.tiernok.com/downloads/LTD/Tidbit_1.png" alt="LTD Tidbit Image" />
 </center>

-And apparently there is listening and then there is listening…
+And apparently there is listening and then there is listening...

 ## The Redesign